Ethereum vs Cardano: Which Crypto Should You Buy in 2021

 As we have seen, there is little comparison when it comes to Ethereum vs Cardano on previous price movement.
 But how do their respective histories relate to future predictions?
 Here we will take a look at the forecasts of some top crypto analysts.

 TradingBeasts is also optimistic about ETH’s potential, although with a more subdued forecast.
-The platform believes that Ethereum will maintain a high price throughout the year, but will close 2021 slightly under its current trading price ($1,773.33.) finishing at around $1,624.
+The platform believes that Ethereum will close 2021 trading at $4,161.

 Naturally, these forecasts will be music to the ears of anyone who has thought to invest in Ethereum - but always remember that predictions are effectively informed guesswork and are by no means guaranteed.